ja-bataller/speedometer-fluttter-app/README.md

 # Speedometer App

-A simple Speedometer Application that tells the speed with voice assistant.
+A simple Speedometer Application with voice assistant that tells the speed.